favonia/cloudflare-ddns/README.markdown

 <details>
 <summary><em>Click to expand:</em> 📣 Notifications</summary>

-> 💡 If your network doesn’t support IPv6, set `IP6_PROVIDER=none` to disable IPv6.
+> 💡 If your network doesn’t support IPv6, set `IP6_PROVIDER=none` to stop managing IPv6.
 This will prevent the updater from reporting failures in detecting IPv6 addresses to monitoring services.
 Similarly, set `IP4_PROVIDER=none` if your network doesn’t support IPv4.

 | Name                                           | Meaning                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 | ---------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |